Benin women's national football team: 2008 Olympic Games qualifying

 Benin was paired with Namibia in the preliminary round for the 2008 Olympic Games Football Tournament in China, but they withdrew.

 2008 African Women's Championship

 Once again Benin withdrew from a tournament, after being paired with Guinea in the First Round of the 2008 African Women's Championship qualification.
 The tournament was held in Equatorial Guinea.

+2022 Women's Africa Cup of Nations

+Benin did not qualify for the 2022 Women's Africa Cup of Nations.